Text to Speech Button

 2. Niyamas (Your Actions in Support of Your Personal Code of Conduct): Habits and ethical practices that support your yamas.
 These include self-purification (of false-senses of self), contentment, self-discipline/non-acceptance of “gifts”/attachments, self-study, and devotion to a higher path/practice.

 3. Asanas (Your Physical Exercises And Care For Your Body): Physical postures and stretching of the body for longevity, optimal health, relaxation, flexibility, strength, and balance to prepare for sitting in meditation (among other benefits).
-This limb is focused on overall biological self-care, maintaining equanimity/healthy homeostasis, and illness preservation.
+This limb is focused on overall biological self-care, maintaining equanimity/healthy homeostasis, and illness prevention.

 4. Pranayama (Your Integration of Body and Mind Through Breath/Life-Force Energy Expansion): Breathing exercises and control of your breath, the number one essential element for your survival and one of the most powerful tools in your work to maintain connection and balance.